 - Trapping Tips

 If you perform Trap-Neuter-Return (TNR) during the summer, be mindful of the extreme heat.
 Do not leave cats in traps in the car or sun! — they can get heat stroke just like people, dogs and other mammals.
 Once the cat is trapped, keep her in the shade with a light, breathable trap cover or in an air-conditioned space.
 According to Dr. Foster and Smith, cats left inside vehicles on hot days are the most common heat stroke victims.
 Temperatures inside a closed vehicle can reach well above 104 degrees quickly.
 SOME of the signs that a cat might be overheating include: Rapid breathing or panting, drooling, dilated pupils and vomiting.
 Don’t place traps on surfaces that get extremely hot from the sun, such as asphalt or cement.
 The metal can absorb the heat and burn the cat’s paws.
 It is possible for a cat to die from heat stroke when confined in a TNR trap for too long.
 A simple guideline to follow: if it’s too hot for you, it is too hot for the cats.
 During summer, even without extreme heat, trapping in the very early morning and then transporting to the vet that same morning is the safest way to trap.
 Be careful when trapping cats that you don't set traps in areas that attract ants.
-HEAT ADVISORIES: Pay attention to when extreme heat advisories are in effect, it is too hot for routine TNR during this time and it is extremely difficult for cats to recover from surgery in extreme heat.
-If you need to trap a cat that is seriously ill or injured during extremely hot weather, try to trap at night or very early in the morning (if possible) and then pull the trapped cat indoors (inside the trap) immediately to avoid heatstroke!
+WEATHER ADVISORIES: Pay attention to when weather advisories are in effect, it is too cold/hot for routine TNR during this time and it is extremely difficult for cats to recover from surgery in extreme weather.
+If you need to trap a cat that is seriously ill or injured during extreme weather, try to trap at most comfortable time of day (if possible) and then pull the trapped cat indoors (inside the trap) immediately to avoid temperature related illness!

 COVER TRAPPED CATS WITH A SHEET!
 This greatly minimizes stress to the cat.
 Towels are generally too small to cover traps with and too thick for summer trapping.

-- Two clinics currently offer FREE sterilization (spay/neuter), vaccination and parasite treatment for feral/community cats brought in using a humane trap:
+- Call ALL CLINICS, at LEAST one business day prior to going in order to verify that they will be offering services the day you plan to go.
+Two clinics currently offer FREE sterilization (spay/neuter), vaccination and parasite treatment for feral/community cats brought in using a humane trap:

 Santa Cruz Veterinary Clinic Best for large numbers of cats or any cat with serious injury or illness as they are the only clinic that will help with treatment.
 This clinic holds cats for overnight recovery then you pick up cats the next day and return cats to the same place they were trapped.
 This clinic usually has Spanish speaking staff members available.
 They take trapped cats M, Tue, W, Fri 9:30-11am; Thu 11am.
 They are located at 5408 S.12th Ave, 520-889-9643.
 No appointment is needed but CALL BEFORE and make sure a vet will be in that day for these services & verify drop off time.
-2017 HOLIDAY TNR CLOSURE DATES: July 4, 5, 17-21.
+2017 HOLIDAY TNR CLOSURE DATES: Call to verify.

 - You can BORROW TRAPS for FREE as well as receive training on how to use them and ask questions about where to go for FREE spay/neuter of community cats by contacting one of the trap depots listed below: